Bachelor of Fine Arts in Painting, UNC Charlotte (2012)

 Hometown: Gastonia, NC

-Since receiving her MFA from UNC Greensboro, Carmen Neely has stayed in the Greensboro area, but her work is reaching audiences in major American cities and abroad.
+After receiving her MFA from UNC Greensboro, Carmen Neely has stayed in the Greensboro and Charlotte areas, but her work is reaching audiences in major American cities and abroad.
 In February 2017, Jane Lombard Gallery in New York City presented Carmen’s solo exhibition, It Makes it More So if You Say So, and she participated in the Prizm Art Fair in Miami in December 2017 and the Untitled, Art fair in Miami in 2018.
 And in early 2019, Setarah Gallery in Dusseldorf, Germany, presented her solo show, Lifelines.

-Carmen recently returned to Charlotte for a summer artist residency at McColl Center for Art + Innovation, May 28-August 13, 2019.
+Carmen was in Charlotte for a summer artist residency at McColl Center for Art + Innovation, May 28-August 13, 2019.

 The NYC show, her first solo exhibition in the Big Apple, prompted an in-depth interview in BLANC Modern Africa magazine and a strong review in Art in America: “Neely has produced a body of work that allows for shifting configurations of authorial presence, and one that far exceeds the sum of its parts.”